J.P. Crawford Player Props: Mariners vs. Rockies

-On Friday, J.P.
-Crawford (on the back of going 1-for-3 with a double) and the Seattle Mariners face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 10:10 PM ET.
+After going 1-for-3 in his last game, J.P.
+Crawford and the Seattle Mariners take on the Colorado Rockies (who will hand the ball to Ryan Feltner) at 9:40 PM ET on Saturday.

-In his previous game he had a one-hit showing (1-for-3) against the Cubs.
+In his most recent game he had a one-hit showing (1-for-3) against the Rockies.

 J.P.
 Crawford Game Info & Props vs. the Rockies